 The Youth Council is made up of about 70+ high school students who represent the majority of the high school population of the City of Austin.
 The council is structured as a general assembly with 10 elected council members that represent each of the 10 districts.
 Members meet once a month and discuss issues concerning youth as well as listen to presentations from City staff and outside organizations in the city.

 Benefits of being an Austin Youth Council Member

 As a member serving on the Austin Youth Council, members learn Robert’s Rules of Order and how to interact in Council Meetings, District Meetings, or General Assembly Meetings.
 Serving on the Council not only teaches civic engagement, communication skills, and how to be an effective leader.
 Members who serve on the Austin Youth Council have the chance to attend state conferences and meet with their elected Council members in order to discuss issues facing the youth in their district.

 Youth Council Meetings

 The Youth Council meets monthly following a structure meeting pattern of three types of meetings: Council Meeting, Committee Meeting, or General Assembly Meeting.
 Members discuss issues concerning youth as well as listen to presentations from City staff as well as organizations outside of the City of Austin.
 The Council attends state and national conferences every year, with one always taking place in Washington, D.C.
 The Youth Council's district lines match up with the current city council district lines and each Elected Member meets with their City Council member.

 Apply for Austin Youth Council

 Join your fellow high schoolers in making a difference throughout your city!
 For instructions on how to apply, please click on the link to the application down below.
-Applications are due on Sunday, July 11, 2021.
-Applications must be submitted properly by following instructions listed in the application and uploaded here.
+Applications must be submitted properly by following instructions listed in the application.

 For more information, please contact Dr. Chiquita Eugene at email@example.com